 Inside AdWords, you can go to “Bulk Actions” and create new “Rules” for these ranges:

 Under “Change budgets,” you can set an automated rule to either increase or decrease budgets based on cost per conversion numbers.

-This is telling AdWords to automatically increase your daily budget 25% if the CPA is within a certain dollar range.
+This tells AdWords to automatically increase your daily budget 25 percent if the CPA is within a certain dollar range.

 You can do this same exact strategy inside Facebook, too.

 You’ll set a rule to increase, decrease, or stop a campaign if the CPA hits a certain threshold.